LBakerDev/spoiledVeggies/README.md

 - Express - Web framework
 - MongoDB - Database

+Currently using a combination of bootstrap and semantic for UI.
+EJS is being used for templates.

 ## Deployment
 I'm hosting this on Heroku.
-I have Heroku set to watch the master branch for the latest push and travis to test endpoints.
+I have Heroku set to watch the master branch for the latest push and Travis CI to test endpoints.
 Once tests pass with travis, the app deploys.

 ## Author: